NEC 690.12 Rapid Shutdown

 NOTE: Automatic Operation can comply with NEC 2014/2017 690.12 standards.
 See the link at the bottom of this article for details

 In an emergency situation such as a fire, standard procedure for first responders is to disconnect the AC circuit breaker for the building.
-This loss of power from the grid causes the inverter and the Cloud Connect (CC) or Cloud Connect Advanced (CCA) to turn off.
-Whenever the CC (or CCA) and inverter both shut off, the TS4 units capable of safety (TS4-S, TS4-O and TS4-L) automatically enter module level disconnect mode and turn off output voltage and power completely.
+This loss of power from the grid causes the inverter and the Cloud Connect Advanced (CCA) or RSS Transmitter to turn off.
+Whenever the CCA or RSS Transmitter shut off, the TS4 units capable of safety (TS4-S, TS4-O, TS4-L and TS4-F) automatically enter module level disconnect mode and lower output voltage and power.
+TS4-S, TS4-O and TS4-L drop to zero volts.
+TS4-F drops to a safety voltage of 0.6V per unit.
 Thus, even if the emergency personnel do not activate module level disconnect directly, the TS4 units are equipped to detect standard safety protocol and respond to the emergency.

-Sample system with Cloud Connects on the same AC service as the inverters
+Sample MLPE system with CCA units on the same AC service as the inverters

 For the criteria required to meet NEC 2014/2017 690.12 requirements, click here.

-The Tigo PV-Safe switch enables the shut down of an array at the module level, which is by far the safest way to deactivate a solar system.
-When PV-Safe mode is activated, the TS4 disconnects the PV module from the string, leaving it with zero power and zero voltage output.
-When module voltage output is zero, it is safe for emergency personnel and scheduled maintenance workers to navigate a PV system.
+The Tigo PV-Off function enables the shut down of an array at the module level, which is by far the safest way to deactivate a solar system.
+When PV-Off mode is activated, the TS4 disconnects the PV module from the string, leaving it with low voltage output.
+When module voltage output is low, it is safe for emergency personnel and scheduled maintenance workers to navigate a PV system.

-Real time chart demonstrating PV Safe activation; current per module is shown in green, voltage in grey
+Real time chart demonstrating PV-Off activation with TS4-S; current per module is shown in green, voltage in grey

 NOTE: Only AC Loss is an NEC 2014/2017 690.12 compliant solution

-For on-site activation, pressing the PV-Safe button on the CC will trigger the unit to send an “off” command to all TS4.
-Once deactivated, the TS4 units will not turn on again until they receive an active “on” command from the user via the CC on site.
+For on-site activation, pressing a PV-Safe button (legacy equipment) or the PV-Off button (connected to the CCA) will trigger the unit to send an “off” command to all TS4 units.
+Once deactivated, the TS4 units will not turn on again until they receive an active “on” command, Menu item 2.2.Modules ON from the user via the MMU and Cloud Connect control panel, or CCA with SMART App.

 Detecting and Communicating Module-Level Hazards

 The TS4 is constantly monitoring PV module parameters such as over voltage and over temperature.
-The unit will enter PV-Safe mode if a safety hazard is detected and report its status to the CC (or CCA).
-The CC (or CCA) will decide whether there is a local threat that can be avoided by just shutting down the single module, or if there is a potential system safety hazard and PV-Safe mode is needed for the entire system.
+The unit will enter PV-Off mode if a safety hazard is detected and report its status to the CCA.
+The CCA will decide whether there is a local threat that can be avoided by just shutting down the single module, or if there is a potential system safety hazard and PV-Off mode is needed for the entire system.

-If a single module or the entire system is in PV-Safe mode due to such a hazard, it will automatically resume power production once the problem went away.
+If a single module or the entire system is in PV-Off mode due to such a hazard, it will automatically resume power production once the problem goes away.

 The Tigo TS4 system was tested to show compliance with NEC 2014 690.12 Rapid Shutdown requirements by Intertek as of October 2014, and by UL January 2017 for NEC 2017 690.12.